Create content with AI Studio

 | Embedded canvas | Not available.
 Open the canvas itself. |

-Auto is the safest starting point — it resolves the output type from the prompt and context, and with completed files or URL tiles it also decides whether to save source material, open Object Chat, or generate.
+Auto is the safest starting point.
+It resolves the output type from the prompt and context, and with completed files or URL tiles it also decides whether to save source material, open Object Chat, or generate.

 | Type | Use it for |